Game Preview: Swamp Rabbits vs. Stingrays, 7:05 PM

 - Game Preview: Swamp Rabbits vs. Stingrays, 7:05 PM - Greenville Swamp Rabbits

-- Bobby Dorr Wins 2021 Captain Joel Barnes Community Service Award - Maine Mariners
+- Americans Shutdown Utah 3-0, for Second Straight Win - Allen Americans

-- Pare, Boucher Score for Utah in Shootout Loss - Utah Grizzlies
+- Wichita Takes Game One of Weekend Pair - Rapid City Rush

-- Americans Open Three-Game Series with Utah with a 3-2 Shootout Win - Allen Americans
+- Thunder Opens April with Win in Rapid City - Wichita Thunder

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.